pdubz-sudo/event-statistics-REST-API/README.md

 # event-statistics-REST-API
-Generate and return event statistics through HTTP with REST API
+Generate and return event statistics through HTTP with REST API using Python

 The purpose of this assignment was to generate statistics from a log of users that gave ratings of movies between January 9, 1995 and March 31, 2015 and return that data through HTTP.
 The data was collected